 Midland in 1919

 To better understand the influence of chemistry on Midland, researchers investigate the historical context of when the section was founded.
 The chemical industry in Midland was beginning to develop in 1919 amidst a backdrop of great local and national change.
 The citizens of Midland in 1919 were recovering from World War I and the flu pandemic of 1918, prohibition was a year away, and states were beginning to vote on women's suffrage.
 The population of Midland was around 5,400.
 Although in 1919 Midland was still a small, budding community, it soon would grow to be one of the largest and most important chemical production centers in the world.

 The 2019 ACS Midland Section Centennial

-In 2017 visionary members of the Midland Section began to conceptualize what their centennial observance would look like.
-They secured the right to host the 2019 ACS Central Regional Meeting (CERM) and began to build partnerships with groups that could support an exhibition that would both commemorate and interpret the contributions of Midland Section members.
-That effort ultimately built connections with multiple specialists in museum exhibition and educational programming, including the Midland Center for the Arts, the Herbert D. Doan Midland County History Center, the Museum Studies Program at Central Michigan University, and the Good Design Group.
+In 2016, visionary members of the ACS-Midland Section began to conceptualize what their centennial observance would look like.
+They had secured the right to host the 2019 ACS Central Regional Meeting (CERM) and began to build partnerships with groups that could support a historical exhibit that would both commemorate and interpret the contributions of Midland Section members.
+That effort ultimately resulted in connections with multiple specialists in museum exhibition and educational programming, including the Midland Center for the Arts, the Herbert D. Doan Midland County History Center, the Museum Studies Program at Central Michigan University, and Good Design LLC.